 Clinical rotations are an exciting, if not slightly nerve-wracking, experience.
 After years spent learning in the classroom, you finally get to utilize your clinically relevant medical knowledge and expand it further.

 In the clinical setting, there are naturally many new customs and processes that you must become used to.
 Of all of these, perhaps the most taxing for students is the teaching method known as pimping.

-Let’s take a look at what it means to be subjected to pimping (i.e., “getting pimped”) on the wards and the ways to approach it when it inevitably happens to you.
+Let’s take a look at what it means to be subjected to pimping (i.e., “getting pimped”) on the wards and the best ways to approach it when it inevitably happens to you.

 Pimping is the teaching method that involves attendings and residents asking students on-the-spot medical questions.
 It can take place at any time but commonly takes place while rounding the clinical wards, oftentimes in front of patients.